1967 German Grand Prix: Entry

-A total of 16 F1 cars were entered for the event.
-As with the 1966 event, there were a field of 10 F2 cars.
-Amongst these F2 cars number of stars of tomorrow including Jacky Ickx and Jo Schlesser in their Matras.
+A total of 16 F1 cars were entered for the event, down from 21 in the preceding British GP.
+As in earlier years, and in the 1966 event, there was also a field of F2 cars with 1600cc engines, 10 this time.
+Amongst the F2 drivers were a number of future stars, including Jacky Ickx and Jo Schlesser in their Matras.
 Among the field were two wooden-chassis Protos.
-Apart from the F2 entries, the field was much as usual except for a second Lola-BMW for Hubert Hahne.
-As this had a 2-litre engine, it was entered as a F1 car.
+Apart from the F2 entries, the F1 field was much as usual except for a second Lola-BMW for Hubert Hahne.
+A F2 chassis, but with a 2-litre 16 valve BMW engine as in the BMW 2000 TI touring car that Hahne was racing successfully, thus entered as a F1 car.

 Qualifying

 Jim Clark took pole position for Team Lotus, in their Cosworth DFV powered Lotus 49, averaging a speed of 105.598 mph around the 14.189 mile circuit.
 Clark was nearly 10 seconds faster than the next driver, Denny Hulme in the Brabham-Repco BT24.
 Third fastest was set by Ickx in his F2 Matra- 20 seconds faster than the next F2 car.
 As this was a Formula Two car, Ickx would have to start behind the main grid.
-Therefore, alongside Clark and Hulme on the four car front row was the BRM P115 of Jackie Stewart and Dan Gurney’s Eagle-Weslake T1G.
+Therefore, alongside Clark and Hulme on the four car front row was the BRM P115 of Jackie Stewart and Dan Gurney's Eagle-Weslake T1G.
 The second Eagle of McLaren headed up the second row, where he was joined by John Surtees in his Honda RA273 and Jack Brabham in his Brabham-Repco BT24.